4teamwork/ftw.dashboard.dragndrop/README.rst

 - **addablePortlets**:
   Defines the addable portlets.
   You can use "portlet.Calendar" or "portlet.Calendar:Portlet Calendar".
 With the latter form you can change the title of the portlet.
+  You ca also use "@@my-view:My custom view, which adds a portlet".
+If the first parts starts with "@@", the given view will be called.

+- **showleftcolumn**:
+  Displays the plone.leftcolumn

+- **showrightcolumn**:
+  Displays the plone.rightcolumn

 Links